JMPerez/jmperez.github.com/_posts/2011-05-22-bigpipe-in-asp-net-mvc-using-razor.md

 layout: post
 title: 'BigPipe in ASP.Net MVC using Razor'
 date: 2011-05-22 11:55:24+00:00
-excerpt: Razor to implement BigPipe using ASP.Net MVC.
+description: Razor to implement BigPipe using ASP.Net MVC.
 You can use the new view engine to early flush pagelets content and mimic this technique created by Facebook.
 tags:
   - asp net mvc
   - bigpipe